rustymagnet3000/ios_debugger_challenge/README.md

 - **Challenge 5: Bypass anti-debug (exception ports)**

-- **Challenge 6: Method Swizzling **
+- **Challenge 6: Method Swizzling**

 - **Challenge 7: Secure Enclave key generation**

-## Challenge 1: fake ptrace
+## Challenge 1: Bypass anti-debug (ptrace)

-Using `ptrace` on `iOS` was a commonly discussed technique to stop a debugger attaching to an iOS app.
+Using `ptrace` on `iOS` was a commonly discussed technique to stop a debugger attaching to your iOS app.
 If you tried to attach a debugger AFTER  a *deny_attach* was issued, you would see something like this...
 ```
 (lldb) process attach --pid 93791
 error: attach failed: lost connection